redis/lettuce/docs/redis-command-interfaces.md

   from "camel humps" that style by placing a dot (`.`) between name parts.

-> [!NOTE]
+!!!
+NOTE
-> Command names are attempted to be resolved against `CommandType` to
-> participate in settings for known commands.
-These are primarily used
-> to determine a command intent (whether a command is a read-only one).
+    Command names are attempted to be resolved against `CommandType` to participate in settings for known commands.
+These are primarily used to determine a command intent (whether a command is a read-only one).
-> Commands are resolved case-sensitive.
-Use lower-case command names in
-> `@Command` to resolve to an unknown command to e.g. enforce
+    Commands are resolved case-sensitive.
+Use lower-case command names in `@Command` to resolve to an unknown command to e.g. enforce master-routing.
-> master-routing.

 ### CamelCase in method names